efdalkaya/WEB/README.md

 # efdalkaya.github.io

-### This site created By Efdal Kaya using Bootstrap4, CSS, JavaScript.
+### This site created By Efdal Kaya using Bootstrap5, CSS, HTML5 and JavaScript.